Arrin-KN1E/SDR-Band-Plans/README.md

-# Bandplans for SDRsharp
+# Band Plans for SDRsharp
-These are custom bandplans for SDR#.
-They are more detailed than the default bandplans; therefore, should be of greater aid for signal identification.
+These are custom band plans for SDR# which should be of greater aid for signal identification.

 If you just want to know how to install it: [click here](#installation).